-The penalty period for non-exempt transfers is calculated by dividing the total value of all assets transferred by the average monthly cost of nursing home care in your area, called the "Monthly Regional Rate".
+The penalty period for non-exempt transfers is calculated by dividing the total value of all assets transferred by the average monthly cost of nursing home care in your area, called the "Monthly Regional Rate."
 The State determines this "average" each year for different regions across New York State.
-See Appendix A for a list of 2023 NY Regional Rates.